pingcap/tiflash/docs/design/2022-04-28-architecture-of-storage-engine-pagestorage.md

 #### WALStore

-WALStore using the fixed block space to manager the meta.

 ![tiflash-ps-v3-walstore](./images/tiflash-ps-v3-wal-store.png)

-WALStore used fixed size of a block to manage meta part.
+WALStore used a fixed size of a block to manage the meta part.

 - A block contains multiple meta records.
-- If a block has some space unused, Also unused space size less than a meta record size.
-Then using a `padding` to full the unused space.
+- If a block has some space unused, and the unused space size is less than a meta record size.
+Then the unused space is filled by "padding".

-If crc and meta size are broken at the same time.
-It is only need to discard the data in a single block, and the neighboring block(the prev block or next block) will be preserved.
-Because WALStore will read meta from single block, If single block got fault won't effect others.
-Also more convenient to troubleshoot the cause of meta errors.
+This file format is convenient to detect disk failure.
+If a disk failure happens, we can stop TiFlash from startup and returning wrong results.
+In the worst case when CRC and the length of a meta record are broken at the same time, we can try to discard the broken data by the fixed-length block, other blocks can be preserved and try to recover some data.

-WALStore provider two main interfaces:
+WALStore provides two main interfaces:

-- **apply**: After `apply`, the meta info will be serialized on disks.
-This happens after writing datas.
+- **apply**: After `apply`, the meta info will be atomicity serialized on disks.
+This happens after writing data to BlobStore.
 - **read**: Read serialized meta info from disks.
-This will happen after `PageStorage` restored.
+This will happen when `PageStorage` is being restored.

 In addition, WALStore also needs GC.
 Although the overall read/write sizes is not large(about 4-6 mb read and write), But WALStore still need sort out some invalid meta information on disks.